JuliaIO/JSON.jl/README.md

 ```

 Define a custom serialization rule for a particular data type.
 Must return a
 value that can be directly serialized; see help for more details.
-Note that
-`JSON._print` is deprecated and will eventually been discontinued.